Involve EnergyGet your numbers

 Green business loanNone to lowYesYes, at your tax rateCaps per offer; stack for larger projects

-ASB Smart Solar LoanNoneYesYes, at your tax rateRural customers; applications before 30 Jun 2026; floating rate after year five
+ASB Smart Solar LoanNoneYesYes, at your tax rateRural customers; dated offer, check current terms; floating rate after year five

 PPANoneNoNo, provider keeps it10 to 20 year contract; margin inside the kWh price